Student Leadership

 3 ‘B’s for our Buddies are –

-Be kind and helpful
+Be bold and true!

 Some of our students want to share their top tips with you.